Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest. It’s a do-you-look-trustworthy “audition.”

 - More than one position.
-Get more than one photograph and in a variety of postures and both full body, partial body, and just your face.
-This gives you more options later including the chance to present more than one side of your presentation.
+Be photographed in a variety of postures, and both full body, partial body, and just your face.
+This gives you more options later.

 - Second set of eyes-Feedback.
 Run the photo results past clients and friends, get feedback before making your final choice.
 Talk with a person who is both skilled in your field, marketing in med-legal, marketing to attorneys (aka juries, judges,) graphic design and photography.